 Since 2011 Pension Credit expenditure has fallen by about 23% according to the external statistics.
 This is due in part to cohort effects: the newly retired have higher non means-tested pensions than the older retired.
 It is also partly to do with the basic state pension rising as fast, or faster, than Pension Credit in this period, and because of the increase in the female state pension age.
 EUROMOD captures the second and third of these effects, at least in principle, but not the first.
 This means that estimated expenditures falls but not to the same extent as external statistics.
-As a result, there is a bigger shortfall in EUROMOD by the end of the period compares to external statistics than at the beginning of the period (8% and 12% respectively).
+As a result, the shortfall in EUROMOD by the end of the period compares better to external statistics than at the beginning of the period (20% and 6% respectively).